skattoju/spending-transaction-monitor/deploy/DEPLOYMENT_GUIDE.md

    - Never commit `.env.production` to git
    - Use strong passwords for database
    - Rotate API keys regularly
-   - Consider using External Secrets Operator for production
+   - Consider using External Secrets Operator for sensitive environments

 2. **Network Security**
-   - Keep `BYPASS_AUTH=false` in production
+   - Use `MODE=keycloak` for staging and production environments
+   - Never use `BYPASS_AUTH=true` with real user data
-   - Configure proper CORS origins
+   - Configure proper CORS origins (not `*`)
-   - Use TLS for all routes (enabled by default)
+   - Use TLS for all routes (enabled by default in OpenShift)

 3. **Resource Limits**
    - Set appropriate CPU/memory limits